Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

 \subsection{Univariate Models}

-For univariate data, we apply our posterior summarization method to models generated under the random Bernstein polynomial \citep{petrone1999random}, Dirichlet process mixture model \citep{ferguson1983bayesian, escobar1995bayesian}, and mixture of finite mixtures \citep{richardson1997bayesian,miller2018mixture}.
-The goal is to demonstrate the flexibility of our method for generating summaries for densities and cluster allocation under the different approaches.
-Before we present the results of the numerical studies, we give a brief description of these methods.
+For univariate data, we applied our posterior summarization method to the following models: the random Bernstein polynomial \citep{petrone1999random}, the Dirichlet process mixture \citep[DPM;][]{ferguson1983bayesian, escobar1995bayesian}, and mixture of finite mixtures \citep[MFM;][]{richardson1997bayesian,miller2018mixture}.
+A brief description of these methods, the hyperparameters, and the posterior sampling conditions is given in Supplementary Material \ref{secA1}.